smremde/node-lp_solve/README.md

 node-lp_solve
 ============

-A NodeJS module which will execute and parse the output of an svn info command.
+A NodeJS module for createing and solving simple Linear Programs using lp_solve.

 Example: